 Caveats: May occasionally break how a website is looks, but the add-on is easily disabled by clicking its toolbar icon.
 Only dictates what fonts a webpage can use; it does not prevent the downloading of fonts.

 uBlock Origin by Raymond Hill [privacy/security]

 uBlock Origin is a superior content filter (or firewall, if you like) that can replace several other content/ad blockers including Adblock Plus/Edge, NoScript, etc..
 It is capable of using the same filter lists as Adblock Plus/Edge as well as many more that they cannot.
-Two of the most welcome differences with uBlock Origin is that it does not slow page loading to any noticeable degree and it uses less memory then the Adblock derivatives.
-Another major advantage is that it can block both 1st and 3rd party requests for images, scripts and frames.
+Two of the most welcome differences with uBlock Origin is that it does not slow page loading to any noticeable degree and it uses less memory then the competition.
+Another major advantage is that it can block both 1st and 3rd party requests for images, scripts and frames when configured to use its advanced mode.
 See my Firefox Configuration Guide for Privacy Freaks and Performance Buffs article for more information regarding uBlock Origin.
-Lastly, note that there are two versions of uBlock; uBlock and uBlock Origin.
-You absolutely need to use the latter which is written by the original developer, Raymond Hill.
+Lastly, use only uBlock Origin by Raymond Hill and not any other ripoff.

 Caveats: For advanced users.
 As with any content filtering extension, uBlock Origin has the potential to break website functionality until it is configured correctly.